Stukanov/utilitiesMonitor/readme.md

 	"hotWater":557
 }
 ```

 Fields restrictions:
 - not null
 - gas, cold and hot water values should be in 0...1000 range

 If one or several restrictions are violated, you'll get an error message with description - in what field and what mistake you've done.

-**Second end-point allows you to get particual user's measurement history:**
+**Second end-point allows you to get particular user's measurement history:**

 ```GET /users/{userId}/measurements```